Museum Events and Activities

 Annual Santa Claus Museum Visit

 Santa Claus Visits the Hill Aerospace Museum each December much to the delight of hundreds of kids that have an opportunity to sit on Santa’s lap, tell Santa what they want for Christmas, pose for a selfie or two and score on some great treats.
-Santa Claus will visit the Hill Aerospace Museum on Saturday, December 15, 2018 at 11:00 am.
+Santa Claus will be back at the Hill Aerospace Museum in December 2019.